gsalierno/gsalierno/_posts/2023-07-18-paxos-explained.md

 ii) The node doesn't remember anything that occurred prior to the failure.

 In Paxos, we assume that a node has some memory of events that took place before a failure.
 For ease of understanding, you can think of this memory as a log.
-Whenever a node executes an operation, it records the operation it's about to execute in a <italic>log</italic> file.
+Whenever a node executes an operation, it records the operation it's about to execute in a **italic**log**italic** file.
 Upon recovery from a failure, a node can read what it executed prior to the failure to resume its operations.

 As you can imagine failures described above make the problem of reaching consesuns hard in a system were failures are not uncommon.
 Paxos algorithm try to solve the consesus problem with an elegant solution.

 For the clarity of the description, in the next sections we refers to processes as a set of entites communicating over a network trying to reach consensus on a value.

 ## Consensus Problem
-Assume a set of processes communicating over a network, trying to reach consensus.
-Process may fail or messages could be delayed due to network congestion.
-How we can properly define consensus given these constraints?
-In Paxos there are two fundamental properties for defining the problem called: safety and liveness.
+Assume a set of processes are communicating over a network, trying to reach consensus.
+A process may fail or messages could be delayed due to network congestion.
+How can we properly define consensus given these constraints?
+In Paxos, there are two fundamental properties named: *safety* and *liveness*.

-Safety is a correctness property making some assumption about the algorithm behaviour.
-In particular in the safety property we make the following assumption<d-cite key="lamport2001paxos"></d-cite>:
+Safety is a correctness property that makes assumptions about the algorithm's behaviour.
+In particular, for Paxos, we make the following assumption<d-cite key="lamport2001paxos"></d-cite>:

-1)
+- Only a value that has been proposed may be chosen

+This property states that we cannot have a situation in which, given a set of nodes `$$n$$`, half of them choose a value `$$v_1$$` while the remaining nodes converge on choosing a value `$$v_2$$` such that `$$v_1 != v_2$$`.
+This property is fundamental to avoid what is called a split-brain scenario.
+In a split-brain situation, we may have a network partition that does not allow nodes to talk to each other.
+In this situation, one half of the partition may choose a value while the other half chooses another one.